telerik/ajax-docs/controls/grid/functionality/printing/printing.md

 ````

+>note The browser’s popups should be enabled to have the print functionality work properly.

-Note that in order for the output to be precise, and for Unicode support, you must declare TrueType fonts explicitly.
+>note In order for the output to be precise, and for Unicode support, you must declare TrueType fonts explicitly.

->Note that for IE the browser’s popups should be always enabled to have the print functionality properly works.
->

 ## See Also